-Trustees have reviewed their strategy to utilise reserves in support of a small number of more substantial, long term projects for the benefit of the University's strategic research portfolio and profile while maintaining reserves at a level sufficient to cover current commitments.
-Trustees have agreed that this strategy has now met this requirement and have agreed now to budget at a level commensurate with the expected income for the coming year.
+From 2016 to 2021, the Trustees maintained a strategy of reducing their reserves, by making a number of more substantial grants for the benefit of the University's strategic research portfolio and profile; they are now satisfied that reserves are commensurate with the Trust's current level of grant-making activity and can be maintained at a level sufficient to cover current commitments.
+Trustees now therefore budget for expenditure not to exceed the expected income for the coming year.
 The overall aim, in line with the requirements of CUEF for investment, will be to maintain a total of at least £10m in investments and cash at the end of each financial year.